collectcrop/DeepSZ/README.md

 # DeepSZ

+Compared to original version, I have modified the original DeepSZ code to make it work with Pytorch.

 ## About DeepSZ

 DeepSZ [1] is an accuracy-loss expected neural network compression framework, which involves four key steps: network pruning, error bound assessment, optimization for error bound configuration, and compressed model generation, featuring a high compression ratio and low encoding time.
 The paper is available at: https://dl.acm.org/doi/10.1145/3307681.3326608.